Second presidency of Donald Trump: Foreign policy

+New York Times White House correspondents wrote that "Mr. Trump's assessment... was the most blunt acknowledgment yet of his worldview.
+At its core is the concept that national strength, rather than laws, treaties and conventions, should be the deciding factor as powers collide."

 A 2025 Pew Research Center study found that more than half in 19 of 24 countries surveyed, said they lack confidence in Trump's leadership of world affairs, with views about Trump differing sharply along ideological and partisan lines.

 Among 24 surveyed countries, Trump's 2025 ratings trailed those of Joe Biden's 2024 ratings by an average of twelve percentage points in world affairs, though Trump fared better among right-wing populist parties in Europe.

+A 2026 survey of European respondents showed net negative views of Trump concerning world affairs.

-As of October 2025, Trump has made eight international trips to thirteen different countries during his second presidency.
+As of July 2026, Trump has made 12 international trips to 17 different countries during his second presidency.

 Trump's second term foreign policy has been described as a mixture of both imperialist and expansionist policies.
 He engaged in a realist and isolationist "America First" foreign policy agenda.
 His administration favored hard power to achieve foreign policy goals, and dismantled or withdrew support from domestic and international organizations dedicated to advancing American soft power.
 The moves were described as ceding American global influence and creating a void filled by Russia and China.

 His relations with allies were transactional and ranged from indifference to hostility, and he threatened them with economic tariffs or annexation.
 He was described as taking the side of Russia in the Russian invasion of Ukraine, and overseeing a rupture of the post-1945 rules-based liberal international order and abandonment of multilateralism.

-Trump, historians, and commentators frequently compared his foreign policy to former president William McKinley in relation to expansionism and tariffs.
-Michael Klare wrote that containing the influence of China and preventing the rise of any rival power is the central foreign policy objective of the Trump administration, comparing Trump's approach to the Wolfowitz Doctrine.
+Michael Klare wrote that containing the influence of China and preventing the rise of any rival power is the central foreign policy objective of the administration.
 Trump has attempted to deepen the U.S.-India partnership.

-A combination of American allies, enemies, and critics have responded to comments and actions of the second Trump administration.
-His administration saw large drops in global public opinion of the United States.
-Countries like Canada, Germany, United Kingdom, Denmark and Finland warned their citizens about traveling to the U.S.
+Trump's administration saw large drops in global public opinion of the U.S. Countries like Canada, Germany, the U.K., Denmark, and Finland warned their citizens about traveling to the U.S.